iamtrask/DEPRECATED/contributing/quickstart.md

 Proceed to our website (http://openmined.org/) and click the link to get an invitation to our Slack team.

 #### Part 2: Star the Repos!!
 Help show your support for OpenMined by starring our Github Repositories!!!
-This not only helps show your presence via our starcounts, but it also helps raise awareness for our repositories on Github's "Trending Repositories" page!
+This not only helps show your presence via the stargazers list, but it also helps raise awareness for our repositories on Github's "Trending Repositories" page!

 #### Part 3: Fill out your Slack Profile
 Fill out your Slack profile with your background and interests, and introduce yourself in the #general-discussion channel.